tailcallhq/tailcallhq.github.io/docs/intro/operators.md

 - `keepAliveInterval`: The time in seconds between each keep-alive message sent to maintain the connection.
 - `keepAliveTimeout`: The time in seconds that the connection will wait for a keep-alive message before closing.
 - `keepAliveWhileIdle`: A boolean value that determines whether keep-alive messages should be sent while the connection is idle.
-- `proxy`: An object that specifies the proxy server's URL.
+- `proxy`: An object that specifies the proxy server's URL. more information about the proxy server is provided below.
 - `connectTimeout`: The time in seconds that the connection will wait for a response before timing out.
 - `timeout`: The maximum time in seconds that the connection will wait for a response.
 - `tcpKeepAlive`: The time in seconds between each TCP keep-alive message sent to maintain the connection.